aragon/flock/docs/Proposal guide.md

 ## 6. Organization structure

-*Under What type of organization, if any, is the team organized*
+*Under what type of organization, if any, is the team organized*